Border reivers: Henry VII and James IV

+Decay of the Borders

 During the early Tudor period, governance and expenditure on the English side of the border underwent significant changes.
 The Border castles were removed from the control of the Wardens, their garrisons were greatly reduced, and Warden salaries were cut.
-As a result, the responsibility for border defence increasingly fell to the local nobility.
+As a result, the responsibility for border defence increasingly fell to the local nobility who lacked the manpower to suppress banditry.
+The prevailing consensus amongst historians is that early Tudor northern frontier policy contributed to a weakening of law and order and destabilisation of the region.
+In contrast, defence on the Scottish side of the border was less centralised; the Scottish crown maintained neither permanent garrisons nor castles, often choosing to dismantle strongholds rather than maintain them.

 Henry VIII, James IV, and the Battle of Flodden

 The 1503 marriage of Margaret Tudor to James IV, under the Treaty of Perpetual Peace, aimed to stabilise Anglo-Scottish relations.
 However, tensions persisted, with Henry VIII antagonising James by withholding Margaret's dowry and asserting English overlordship.
+From at least 1504, the Border sheriffdoms were subjected to punitive ayres, judicial raids, or 'dauntings' led by either the monarch or the march wardens to suppress criminality.

 The murder of Robert Ker

 Sometime between 1500 and 1511, John "the Bastard" Heron murdered Robert Ker of Cessford, Warden of the Middle March, during a March Day meeting, an extraordinary breach of protocol.
 The act sparked a violent feud, with reprisals including the murder of Heron's accomplice in York.
 James IV viewed the unresolved killing as a major insult, referencing it in a letter to Henry VIII in August 1513 just weeks before Flodden.